 Your environment contributes to how you are perceived virtually.

-• Optimize Your Background: Choose a neutral and uncluttered backdrop that conveys professionalism.
-Utilize virtual background options if your physical space is less than ideal.
+Optimize Your Background: Choose a neutral and uncluttered backdrop.
+Use virtual background options if your physical space is not ideal.

-• Camera and Lighting: Set your camera to eye level for the most natural and flattering perspective.
-Experiment with available lighting, avoiding harsh overhead or backlight.
+Camera and Lighting: Set your camera to eye level for the most natural and flattering perspective.
+Experiment with available lighting, and avoid harsh overhead or backlight.

-Visual presentation holds considerable sway in shaping initial perceptions during video interviews, as it serves as the primary basis for the interviewer's assessment.
-A nicely curated environment shows attention to detail and enhances your overall virtual presence, setting a positive tone for interactions.
+Visual presentation shapes initial perceptions during video interviews.
+A nicely curated environment shows attention to detail and enhances your presence, setting a positive tone for interactions and interviews.

 Most popular web conferencing platforms allow users to replace their actual background with a chosen image or a blur effect, so no worries if your “home office” is more like your kitchen table.
 For more tips on setting up a home office, check out this other helpful article from The Panaro Group: Look Good, Feel Good: How to Rock Working from Home.

-Experiment with different setups beforehand to find the best combination of camera angle and lighting that enhances your visibility and presents you in the best possible light during your online interview.
+Experiment with different setups beforehand to find the best combination of camera angle and lighting that presents you in the best possible light during your online interview.

 4. Non-Verbal Communication